grncdr/node-any-db/DESIGN.md

    both query errors (such as SQL syntax errors) and, in the case of executing a query against a connection pool, errors acquiring a connection.

 ## ResultSet

-**Responsibility:** Present results from a driver-specific query with a consistent interface. `ResultSet` inherits from `Array` and adds the following non-enumerable properties:
+**Responsibility:** Present results from a driver-specific query with a consistent interface. `ResultSet` is a plain object with the following
+properties:

   * `rowCount` - The driver reported number of rows returned/inserted/updated.
+  * `rows` - An array of rows (plain objects) returned by the query.
+May be empty even when rows were returned if `query.buffer(false)` was called.

 ## ConnectionPool